bookalope/Bookalope/API.md

 <a name="delete-books-id"></a> `DELETE https://bookflow.bookalope.net/api/books/{book_id}`

 Delete the specified book.
-Note that deleting a book also deletes all of the book's bookflows.
+Note that deleting a book also deletes all of the book’s bookflows.

 **Parameters**: n/a
 **Return**: n/a